politico/typesafe-vuex/README.md

     },
 };

-// This is where the vuex-typescript specific stuff begins:
+// This is where the typesafe-vuex specific stuff begins:
 //
 // We want to expose static functions which will call get, dispatch or commit method
 // on a store instance taking correct type of payload (or getter signature).
 // Instead of writing these "store accessor" functions by hand, we use set of higher-order
-// functions provided by vuex-typescript.
+// functions provided by typesafe-vuex.
 These functions will produce statically typed
 // functions which we want.
 Note that no type annotation is required at this point.
 // Types of arguments are inferred from signature of vanilla vuex handlers defined above: